 - Using a sharp knife, chop good quality dark chocolate to uneven chunks (mix of small and slightly bigger ones).
 250 g of chocolate goes directly to the cookie dough, while the other 50 g is saved to put on top of the cookie dough balls, prior to baking.
 To get that chocolate pools on top. 🙂

-- Once the brown butter has cooled and it's not hot to the touch, add the sugar and eggs and mix it using a whisk until it's incorporated, smooth and slightly paler in colour.
+- Once the brown butter has cooled and it's not hot to the touch, add the sugar, vanilla extract and eggs and mix it using a whisk until it's incorporated, smooth and slightly paler in colour.
 There 's no need to beat a lot of air to it.

 - Add the dry ingredients to the butter mixture and combine them using a wooden spoon or a rubber spatula, until combined and there are no traces of flour.
 A this point, the dough will be sticky and soft.